chaseyb/100-days-of-code/log.md

 ### Day 17: November 17, 2020
 Back on the coding train!
 Today I learned about process automation using Python.
 In this lesson, I broke down student's grades into separate pass & fail txt files only using terminal commands and a for each loop.
 I want to dive deeper into automation as it eliminates errors and greatly reduces the time it takes to solve day-to-day tasks!

+### Day 18: November 19, 2020
+Completed some practice coding tests on CodeSignal.
+It's a great resource to test your knowlege and make connections with hiring managers at various tech companies.